alphagov/transition-config/README.md

   <owning_organisation_abbreviation>_<abbreviated_site_name>
 ```

-Example for the "SPIRE Export Control" site which is owned by the Department for Business, Innovation and Skills:
+Example for the "Obesity West Midlands" site which is owned by Public Health England:
 ```
-  bis_spire
+  phe_obesitywm
 ```

 The ``abbr`` is used in the URL for the site in the transition app.
 It is used as the primary key for a site and so shouldn't be changed once imported into the transition app, or a duplicate site will be created.